ptyadana/SQL-Data-Analysis-and-Visualization-Projects/readme.md

 ## SQL - Tableau Visualization Projects
 **SQL - MySQL for Data Analytics and Business Intelligence** : challenges are from [SQL - MySQL for Data Analytics and Business Intelligence](https://www.udemy.com/course/sql-mysql-for-data-analytics-and-business-intelligence/) which is an interesting course.
 See [details on Github](https://github.com/ptyadana/sql-tableau-data-analysis-visualization-projects).

+## SQL for Data-Analysis
+**SQL for Data-Analysis** : challenges are from [SQL for Data-Analysis](https://www.udacity.com/course/sql-for-data-analysis--ud198) by Udacity.
+See [details on Github](https://github.com/ptyadana/SQL-for-Data-Analysis).

+## Digital Music Store - Data Analysis
+**Digital Music Store - Data Analysis** : See [details on Github](https://github.com/ptyadana/Data-Analysis-for-Digital-Music-Store).

 ## Challenges
 **Ultimate MySQL** : challenges are from Udemy course [The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert](https://www.udemy.com/course/the-ultimate-mysql-bootcamp-go-from-sql-beginner-to-expert/) which is an amazing course.